onekarlyel-oss/docs/education-hub/how-to-track-your-learning-progress.md

 Your personal learning dashboard provides:

-• Course completion percentage\
+• Course completion percentage
+\
-• Certification progress and unlocks\
+• Certification progress and unlocks
+\
-• Quiz results and module milestones\
+• Quiz results and module milestones
+\
-• Personalized learning recommendations\
+• Personalized learning recommendations
+\
 • Progress badges and leaderboards (coming soon)

 {% hint style="success" %}
-Earn a certificate after completing each course level — share it in your profile or on social platforms as a credentialed Zater Trader.
+Earn a certificate after completing each course level — share it in your profile or on social platforms as a credentialed Zionix Trader.
 {% endhint %}